Design Summer Camp For Kids & Teens – 2026

 Our programs are led by DesignX Fellows — talented young designers who bring fresh ideas, technical skill, and genuine excitement into the classroom.
 Fellows come from leading design schools and are chosen for their craft, creativity, and ability to encourage students through every step of the design process.

 All Fellows receive robust training in safety, classroom management, and the DesignX pedagogy.
-During the week, they mentor students one-on-one, celebrate their breakthroughs, and help bring their unique visions to life.
+During the week, they mentor students one-on-one, celebrate their breakthroughs, and help bring a class full of unique visions to life.

 We are honored to put our students in the hands of those creating the future of our designed world.